 Outcome #3 Make Our House Wheelchair Accessible: Your child uses a wheelchair for mobility and is getting too heavy to carry up the stairs into your house.
 You need a way to get your child in and out of your home safely.

-• Step back and ask, “How can we make our home accessible so my child can independently get in and out of the house?”
+• Step back and ask: “How can we make our home accessible so my child can independently get in-and-out of the house?”
 You and your child’s SSC will discuss ideas for making your home wheelchair accessible.
-One of the solutions might be a ramp in your garage, at your front or back door or an elevator lift.
+One of the solutions might be a ramp in your garage, at your front or back door, or an elevator lift.
 With recommendations from your SSC or a contractor who specializes in home modifications, you might be asked to obtain multiple quotes.
 If approved, the cost of home modifications or equipment would be added to the ISP.

 INFORMATION AND RESOURCES